shatwell/LakeEnsemblR_intro/README.md

 ```

+#### Update:
-#### Update: If you experience problems on macOS (we tested the model
+If you experience problems on macOS (the model
-binaries only for macOS Catalina) with error messages like 'dyld:
+binaries were only tested for macOS Catalina) with error messages like 'dyld:
 Library not loaded', you can try the following approach:

 -   install the missing libraries, e.g. by using